-Back To Bama is a new initiative to encourage individuals who left The University of Alabama before they graduated to return and complete their degrees.
+Back To Bama is an initiative to encourage individuals who left The University of Alabama before they graduated to return and complete their degrees.
 It is coordinated by The College of Continuing Studies (CCS) and provides a variety of services to help determine your best options for finishing your education.
-Even though you may have been away from UA, we have been working to develop distance degree programs that you can complete without disrupting your work or family obligations.
 We want you to know that you still belong here and that it is never too late to come Back to Bama!

 The best part of Back to Bama is that once you go through the counseling process with us and complete a grant application, you may become eligible for a scholarship that covers the cost of your first course back.
 You can put yourself back on track for finishing that unfinished business of a college degree.